noahwoo/noahwoo.github.io/llm-notes.md

    - **Towards Reasoning in Large Language Models: A Survey, 2022, UIUC**
    - **ReAct: Synergizing reasoning and action in language models, 2022, Google** (OK)
    - **Show Your Work: Scratchpads for Intermediate Computation with Language Models, 2021, Google Brain**
-      - One word: fine-tune Transformers to perform multi-step computations(long digits addition/program exec.) with intermediate computation steps as prompt written into a “scratchpad”
+      - In one word: fine-tune Transformers to perform multi-step computations(long digits addition/program exec.) with intermediate computation steps as prompt written into a “scratchpad”
       - Conclusions:
          - encoding long digits addition process step by step (add&carry) as text and doing supervised fine-tuning improve the performance of long digits addition tasks
          - encoding polynomial evaluation process step by step (item by item) as text and fine-tuning improve the performance of polynomial evaluation tasks